ANNUAL CHARGEBACK REPORT & STATISTICS

 The absolute “cost” of each chargeback varies and is impacted by several different expenses: lost processing fees, chargeback fines, labor costs for management, and much more.
 However, since the largest and most easily-defined loss is the transaction amount, monitoring the percent of revenue lost to chargebacks is likely the most accurate gauge of financial impact.

-The total amount of revenue lost to chargebacks decreased by 18.52% between 2018 and 2019, totaling a 42.03% reduction over three years.
+The total amount of revenue lost to chargebacks decreased by 13.41% between 2019 and 2020, totaling a 49.8% reduction over four years.
 This drop is relative to the decrease in the chargeback-to-transaction ratio.

-Again, investing in proven-effective chargeback prevention strategies yields a positive ROI by reducing the amount of revenue lost to chargebacks.
+Again, investing in proven-effective chargeback management strategies yields a positive ROI by reducing the amount of revenue lost to chargebacks.

 However, there is no way to guard against all risk.
 Therefore, merchants are advised to have a plan in place to fight illegitimate chargebacks when they do happen, recover lost revenue, and protect their bottom line.